 The head isn't complicated.
 Just pencil in a grid of 8x8 squares on the front and sides of the head and then it's basically color-by-numbers to fill in the grid.
 When you have drawn your grid on the front of the box (face) you will now be able to use your box-cutter to cut out the eyes holes appropriately on the grid.
 Steve's eyes are at the 4th square from the bottom and the third square in from each side.
 Paint the face square-by-square following the pattern shown.
 The side of the head is just ears and hairline, the top and back is just hair.

 Step 8: The Accessories

 I used the leftover cardboard to make a sword, but a pick-axe would work too.
 I just glued three layers of cardboard together (for strength) and then drew a big 1" x 1" grid across the top layer.
 I used the paint-by-numbers pattern approach to paint a sword and then I cut out the finished piece and painted the other side in the same manner.
-I gave my son a reusable black grocery bag as a trick or treat sack because of it's boxy shape.
+Carson used a reusable black grocery bag as a trick or treat sack because of it's boxy shape.

 All in all I spent about $25 total.
 I saved some money by using strapping, brads/washers and some paint that I had leftover from other projects.
-My son was thrilled with the results and the costume has been on constant rotation with our friends and neighbors since Halloween.
-This is a simple easy project with a huge impact.
-Halloween win!
+Carson was thrilled with the results and the costume has been on constant rotation with our friends and neighbors since Halloween.
+This is a simple easy project and a huge Halloween win!